kubernetes/community/contributors/guide/issue-triage.md

 Keep in mind that these commands must be on their own lines, and at the front of the comment.

-## Validate if the issue is a bug

-Validate if the problem is a bug by reproducing it.
-If reproducible, move to the next step of defining priority.
-You may need to contact the issue reporter in the following cases:
-* Do a quick duplicate search to see if the issue has been reported already.
-If a duplicate is found, let the issue reporter know it by marking it duplicate.
-Label such issues as `triage/duplicate`.
-* If you can not reproduce the issue, label it as a `triage/not-reproducible`.
-Contact the issue reporter with your findings and close the issue if both the parties agree that it could not be reproduced.
-* If you need more information to further work on the issue, let the reporter know it by adding an issue comment followed by label `triage/needs-information`.

-In all cases, if you do not get a response in 20 days then close the issue with an appropriate comment.

 ## Define priority